-Historically, the prices of oil and natural gas have fluctuated greatly in response to changes in many factors.
-Statoil does not and will not have control over the risk factors that affect the prices of oil and natural gas.
+Generally, Statoil does not and will not have control over the factors that affect the prices of oil and natural gas.
 These factors include:

-- global and regional economic and political developments in resource-producing regions; - global and regional supply and demand; - the ability of the Organization of the Petroleum Exporting Countries (OPEC) and other producing nations to influence global production levels and prices; - prices of alternative fuels that affect the prices realised under Statoil's long-term gas sales contracts; - government regulations and actions; - global economic conditions; - war or other international conflicts; - changes in population growth and consumer preferences; - the price and availability of new technology; and - weather conditions.
+- economic and political developments in resource-producing regions; - global and regional supply and demand; - the ability of the Organisation of the Petroleum Exporting Countries (OPEC) and other producing nations to influence global production levels and prices; - prices of alternative fuels that affect the prices realised under Statoil's long-term gas sales contracts; - government regulations and actions; - global economic conditions; - war or other international conflicts; - changes in population growth and consumer preferences; - the price and availability of new technology; and - weather conditions.

 It is impossible to predict future price movements for oil and natural gas with certainty.
-A prolonged decline in oil and natural gas prices will adversely affect Statoil's business, the results of operations, financial condition, liquidity and ability to finance planned capital expenditure.
+A prolonged period of low oil and natural gas prices will adversely affect Statoil's business, the results of operations, financial condition, liquidity and Statoil's ability to finance planned capital expenditure, including possible reductions in capital expenditures which could offset replacement reserves.
 In addition to the adverse effect on revenues, margins and profitability from any fall in oil and natural gas prices, a prolonged period of low prices or other indicators could lead to further reviews for impairment of the group's oil and natural gas properties.
-Such reviews would reflect the management's view of long-term oil and natural gas prices and could result in a charge for impairment that could have a significant effect on the results of operations in the period in which it occurs.
+Such reviews would reflect the management's view of long-term oil and natural gas prices and could result in a charge for impairment that could have a significant effect on the results of Statoil's operations in the period in which it occurs.
 Rapid material and/or sustained reductions in oil, gas or product prices can have an impact on the validity of the assumptions on which strategic decisions are based and can have an impact on the economic viability of projects that are planned or in development.